 Georgetown is the main city of the island of Penang, while Malacca is a coastal city between Kuala Lumpur and Singapore.
 Penang is one of the major attractions of Malaysia and probably the biggest holiday/beach resort in the country.
 Some of the most famous attractions in Penang are:

-2. Batu Ferringhi beach – The most famous of Penang’s beaches but they didn’t live up to the expectations.
-It’s a bit dirty and with too much water sports activities for our taste.
+- Batu Ferringhi beach – The most famous of Penang’s beaches, but they didn’t meet our expectations.
+It’s a bit dirty and with too many water sports activities for our taste.
+There are better beaches in Malaysia.

 3. Penang National Park – This is a beautiful park with excellent hiking trails and good beaches.
 It’s also our favorite thing to do in Penang!